sagemath/trac_to_gh/Issue 5024.md

 # Issue 5024: [with spkg, needs review] Solaris 10: Do not create dynamic liblpack on non-Linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5024

 Original creator: mabshoff